Skyfall – resurrecting and retro-fitting James Bond

 It doesn’t throw Craig’s underlying character development into reverse with it, but it kids us that he’s the dinosaur that Dench’s M denounced on her very first appearance, even though it suits neither his character nor the audience perception of the franchise at that point to do so.

-Ageing the character with the actor is one thing, but this seems to confuse him with the perception of earlier 007s.
+Ageing the character with the actor is one thing, but this seems to confuse him with earlier 007s.
 At one point, Bond remarks that his hobby is “resurrection”, but what Mendes brings is more a retrofitting of nostalgia to a series that had been pressing forward at some pace.

 While it’s both a thrilling action film and an intriguing thesis on James Bond’s character, it’s also an odd attempt to fix something that wasn’t broke when they came to it.
 The old-fashioned tropes clash with the new seriousness of blockbusters, in a film that can’t help but reference itself and what others are doing, as part of its insistence that Bond is still keeping up with the Dark Knights and the Bourne Ultimatums.

-Nevertheless, in winning over critics and audiences so completely, Skyfall is plainly the most entertaining version of itself, pulling off a thematic balancing act so tricky that even the same filmmakers messed it up on their second try a few years later.
+In winning over critics and audiences so completely, Skyfall is plainly the most entertaining version of itself, pulling off a thematic balancing act so tricky that even the same filmmakers messed it up on their second try a few years later.
 Rich in meaning and detail, it’s symbolic where Spectre is just bollocks.

 Ultimately, Adele’s lush, indelible torch song says it all.
 The identical first and final stings bookend a song (and another cracking Daniel Kleinman title sequence) that sends Bond to his apparent death and then marches him back to life.
 It’s monumental stuff; “Skyfall” the theme song is an opening that feels like an ending.
 But in the grand scheme of things, Skyfall the film is an ending that only feels like a beginning.